spacebeam/research/site/content/about.md

 For information about how to get help or get involved see the [Community Wiki](https://github.com/nonsensews/guide).

-We make a stable workspace for high-performance distributed computing that anyone can use today, at [nonsense.ws](https://nonsense.ws) we put these things together into one unified environment.
+We make a stable workspace for high-performance computing that anyone can use today, at [nonsense.ws](https://nonsense.ws) we put these things together into one unified environment.